Infoseek: Post-demise

 Infoseek's Ultraseek Server software technology, an enterprise search engine product, was sold in 2000 to Inktomi.
 Under Inktomi, Ultraseek Server was renamed "Inktomi Enterprise Search".
 In December 2002 (prior to the Yahoo! acquisition of Inktomi), the Ultraseek product suite was sold to a competitor Verity Inc, who re-established the Ultraseek brand name and continued development of the product.

 Rakuten agreed in November 2000 to acquire Infoseek Japan for $81 million.

 In December 2005, Verity was acquired by Autonomy PLC.
 Under Autonomy, Ultraseek ceased to be a stand-alone product and became a modular component under the IDOL platform.
 It continued to be developed and marketed as Autonomy's entry-level keyword-based site search offering until after Autonomy was acquired by Hewlett-Packard (HP) in October 2011.

 Domain name

 The "infoseek.com" domain name redirects to "go.com" and the Infoseek brand name is no longer used in North America.
 However, the Australian domain and the Japanese domain still operate with the Infoseek name.
-The Japanese domain name now operates as a web portal known as "Rakuten Infoseek".
+The Japanese domain name now operates as a web portal known as "Rakuten Infoseek". "infoseek.ai" is a different company, an AI platform.